-These properties are specified for flat rolled product (plate, sheet and coil) in ASTM A240/A240M.
+These properties are specified for the flat-rolled products (plate, sheet, and coil) in ASTM A240/A240M.
 Similar but not necessarily identical properties are specified for other products such as pipe and bar in their respective specifications.

 Table 1.
-Composition ranges for 316L stainless steels.
+Composition ranges for 316L stainless steel.

 Table 2.
-Mechanical properties of 316L stainless steels.
+Mechanical properties of 316L stainless steel.

 ||Tensile Str (MPa) min